 Yesterday was a very good day for new words for me.
 I’ve found that the Camino demands its own lexicon in order to capture the absurd, the compelling, or the singularly unique aspects of its often beautiful and bizarre revelations.
 The obvious first words are plays on “peregrino” as we’ve seen with our “Amerigrinos” and ”Japagrinos.”
 I can’t claim “bicigrino,” used to describe cyclists on the Way but it does set the tone for new words.
-There are also the “taxi trekkers” or “taxigrinos” we see jumping legs of the walk to avoid rain, hilly terrain, or the exacerbation of injuries.
+There are also the “taxi trekkers” or “taxigrinos” we see jumping segments of the walk to avoid rain, hilly terrain, or the exacerbation of injuries.
 They always inspire a bit of a laugh as we watch them picked-up or dropped-off as discreetly as possible – typically a half kilometer away from a daily endpoint.
 I must confess that my creations tend to be inspired by the more absurd aspects of my experience and therefore lean toward the irreverent end of the spectrum.
 In my defense, I will claim goodwill and good humor as their basis.

 Yesterday was a long day and we felt it.
 When we arrived, my left Achilles’ tendon was really sore and we were all tired.
 We agreed on an early dinner – fortunately an option at the albergue across the street.
 The hot shower and nap felt good but I was yawning through dinner and felt badly as Oxana noticed me holding back yawns during our conversation.
 It was certainly no reflection of the company we were keeping 🙂